UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_CharacterWrapper.rst

    .. attribute:: gravity

-      The gravity value used for the character.
+      The gravity vector used for the character.

-      :type: float
+      :type: Vector((x, y, z))

    .. attribute:: fallSpeed